nidup/starcraft2-agent/README.md

 They are not robust enough to play elsewhere.

-All the following data have been collected playing against the built-in AI, trying to progressively raise its difficulty mode.
+All the following data have been collected playing against the built-in AI.

+Idea is to progressively raise the built-in AI difficulty mode using a more rich / complex / adaptive agent.

 Agents can be installed following [this doc](doc/install.md).